Ebrima Y. Jallow

 Now let us get into the meat and bones of things.
 What is really going on?
 To answer this question, one has to be involved in examining and thinking of different ways to solve a problem and subsequently start looking into multiple solutions and pick the most optimal one.
 All in all, get clarity on the problem before you try to solve it.

-Every problem contains within itself the seeds of its own solution.
+Every problem contains within itself the seeds of its solution.

 • Stanley Arnold